yousfiSaad/multi-event/README.md

 ```

 # EcmaScript6
-This module is writed in ES6, you can find the in `src/multi-event-es6.js`
+This module is writen in ES6, you can find the in `src/multi-event-es6.js`

 For building your modification run `npm build`, the files `multi-event.js` and `multi-event.min.js` are created in `dist` folder